 After I started supplementing with formula and started to work part time my diet improved.
 I ate better at work, where I had a designated break time to enjoy my meals with no interruption.
 It was one of the perks of going to work.
 But at home the only consistent thing I was eating was my protein shake and protein peanut butter cups, still not enough nutrients or calories to keep and build my muscle.
 I had lost all 35lbs of my baby weight in less than 4 months.
 With the “Mom diet” I was loosing weight the unhealthy way.
 It wasn’t fat I was loosing but muscles.

 Currently right now, I am no longer breast feeding.
 I still have days where I am so exhausted from staying up all night with the baby that I forget to eat all day.
 I never thought I would ever have a problem with eating, but it has become more of an after thought than a daily routine some days.
 My mindset has changed when it comes to eating.
 I have to remind myself daily my nutrition is important.
 It is hard for me when all I can think about is my baby, but I know in the long run I have to prioritize my health for me to be the best mom I can be.
-My friend recommended me to check out a website talking about shifting that baby weight in a healthy way.
-After having a read, I realised just how important it was for me to get my diet and nutrition back on track before I end up making myself ill!
+My friend recommended me to check out a website talking about in a healthy way.
+After having a read, I realized just how important it was for me to get my diet and nutrition back on track before I end up making myself ill!

 The “Mom Diet” is not as glamorous as it may seem, and I would not condone it for any mother.
 Ask for help, take time for yourself, and know you are enough.
 Don’t feel guilty for wanting to make your health a priority.
 Don’t feel guilty if you take ten minutes to eat while your baby entertains himself.
 Yes he might cry for a bit because he just wants to be held, but he will understand eventually.
 Don’t feel bad if you can’t juggle it all by yourself.
 It takes a village to raise a child.
 Being a mom is a selfless job, and we would give more than an arm and a leg just to make our children happy.
 But if we don’t put or health first, we will end up just giving bones.
 We are more than just a mom, we are someone’s daughter, wife, sister, friend, coworker, ect.
 If we want to be the best mother we can be then we have to make ourselves a priority.
 Our health matters for our children’s sake.
-I know this is a common sentiment as well, I have a friend who regularly goes to Austin Tennis Lessons and she says it really helps her keep fit enough to keep up with her children.
+I know this is a common sentiment as well, I have a friend who regularly goes to the gym and she says it really helps her keep fit enough to keep up with her children.